Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] If you use production online transaction processing (OLTP) workloads.
 - [ ] If you have workloads that are not sensitive to consistent performance

-### Your department creates regular analytics reports from your company’s log files All log data is collected in Amazon 53 and processed by daily Amazon Elastic Map Reduce (EMR) jobs that generate daily PDF reports and aggregated tables in CSV format for an Amazon Redshift data warehouse.
+### Your department creates regular analytics reports from your company's log files All log data is collected in Amazon 53 and processed by daily Amazon Elastic Map Reduce (EMR) jobs that generate daily PDF reports and aggregated tables in CSV format for an Amazon Redshift data warehouse.
 Your CFO requests that you optimize the cost structure for this system.
 Which of the following alternatives will lower costs without compromising average performance of the system or data integrity for the raw data?

 - [ ] Use reduced redundancy storage (RRS) for all data In 53.
 Use a combination of Spot Instances and Reserved Instances for Amazon EMR jobs.
 Use Reserved Instances for Amazon Redshift.
 - [ ] Use reduced redundancy storage (RRS) for PDF and .csv data in 53.
 Add Spot Instances to EMR jobs.
 Use Spot Instances for Amazon Redshift.